techbullz/Test1/README.md

 # Will just joined the Team...officially :joy:

 ## Team Exercise: 2
-Create a demo game in Godot to familiarize yourself with the engine.
+Create a demo folder and demo game in Godot to familiarize yourself with the engine.
 - [x] James
 - [ ] Alex
 - [X] Will